Moving Mountains Academy

 Reprinted with Permission

-As a mom of four kids, I have dealt with many ups and downs of the road of education, more downs that ups with one of my daughter, who struggled with school from kindergarten.
-During her grade 6 year, we took her for educational testing, where it was confirmed that she struggled, but would not say why...instead we were just given tips on what could help.
+As a mom of four kids, I have dealt with many ups and downs of the road of education, more downs that ups with one of my daughters, who struggled with school from kindergarten through high school.
+During her grade 6 year, we took her for educational testing, where it was confirmed that she struggled, but would they not say why or"label her"...instead we were just given tips on what could help.
 Nothing really change, she continued to struggle to the point of suffering severe anxiety when it came to school work.
 When I came across the Davis program and began to study it, it was like a light went on " this is my daughter" Unfortunately I did not find Davis in time to help her to finish high school, but I am happy to say it did help her in her post secondary education, where she finished her certificate program at the top of her class and is currently planning on going to university for a degree in communications - this is where she struggled the most.

 I decided to become a Licensed Facilitator for Davis because of the success I have seen with the program, if I can help other people so they don't have to go through what my daughter did...that is success.